Skip to main content

 It also gives a good excuse to take the teleferico over the city, not that you need an excuse.
 For the best of both worlds, ride up during the day and back as evening settles.
 The nighttime views are spectacular.

-In saying that, to reach the market quickly in order to have more time exploring before our Cholita Wrestling Match (more on that in the next suggestion) we did take a collectivo up and the teleferico back down.
+In saying that, to reach the market quickly in order to have more time to explore before our Cholita Wrestling Match (more on that in the next suggestion) we did take a collectivo up and the teleferico back down.

-Collectivos to El Alto leave from directly across the San Francisco Plaza.
+Collectivos to El Alto leaves from directly across the San Francisco Plaza.
 Mention your destination to any screaming ayudante and prepare the 2B (€0.25) fee.
-It’s a quick 30 minute drive, dropping you under a bridge near the market.
+It’s a quick 30-minute drive, dropping you under a bridge near the market.
 Head up the hill and spot the sea of stalls.

 Cholita Wrestling: